Araucanoceae/Random-fun-algorithms/README.md

 LFSR is also for Crypto in how to implement, well, LFSRs...

-RecordPlayer (class inheritance and abstraction) and UniClass is for teaching about OOPing to maths students
+RecordPlayer (class inheritance and abstraction) and UniClass (morphisms) is for teaching about OOPing to maths students